 - Simple to make

-Top tips for making this recipe successfully
+Top tips for making blueberry pancakes without sugar successfully

 There is not much that can go wrong with this recipe, just mix everything together and go slow on cooking the pancakes as the blueberries in pancakes batter can stick to the pan if you add too much heat.